Willet, New York

 Willet is a town in Cortland County, New York, United States.
 The population was 1,043 at the 2010 census.
 The town is named after Colonel Marinus Willet.
-It is in the southeast corner of the county, southeast of the City of Cortland.
+It is in the southeastern corner of the county, southeast of the City of Cortland.

 History

 Willet was within the former Central New York Military Tract.
 The area was first settled circa 1797.

 Willet was created from a part of the town of Cincinnatus in 1818.
 In 1865, the population was 982.